-Visit My Mosque day is a national initiative facilitated by the Muslim Council of Britain (MCB), where over 100 mosques across the UK are holding open days to welcome in their neighbours from all faiths and none.
-Thousands of Britons will have the opportunity to see the true face of Islam and Muslims in the UK.
+Visit My Mosque day is a national initiative facilitated by the Muslim Council of Britain encouraging 200 mosques across the UK to hold open days to welcome in their neighbours from all faiths and none and building bridges across communities.

 Whilst mosque open days in Britain have been taking place for decades, Visit My Mosque allows mosques to be a part of a nationwide event where mosques are able to open their door together on the same day.

 The next #VisitMyMosque will be taking place on Sunday 3 March 2019.
 Click here to find your nearest mosque!

 Visit My Mosque was first conceived in February 2015 with about 20 mosques taking part.
 Due to popular demand the initiative has grown to over 200 mosques now taking part, with the Prime Minister, Leader of the Opposition and the Mayor of London all taking part by visiting their local mosques in 2018.

 No! – Many mosques organise open days regularly throughout the year and also have events where people of other faiths and none are welcome to attend.
 Further to this, interfaith work is very important and many Muslim communities are very active in interfaith work, making regularly make visits to their local churches and synagogues and other places of worship, forming relationships with their congregations and maintaining those relationships throughout the year through regular events.
 However, Visit My Mosque day is a national day where mosques across the UK time their open days to be on the same day of the year.